Dev-Sites/digitalcoaching/Active-Listening.md

 >**[Momentum: explain the basics of methodology so that the client knows what's coming.]**

->To set expectations, I follow the guidelines of Coach.me's Momentum Methodology, which is to focus on consistency first, then grow technique/difficulty, and then find an early milestone where we can celebrate and evaluate your progress.
+>To set expectations, I follow the guidelines of Coach.me's Momentum Framework, which is to focus on consistency first, then grow technique/difficulty, and then find an early milestone where we can celebrate and evaluate your progress.

 >**[Next Action: suggest a potential first exercise, but be open to the client's feedback because you may not have all of the information yet.]**